dmfs/lib-recur/README.md

 By default, the parser is very tolerant and accepts all rules that comply with RFC 5545.
 You can use other modes to ensure a certain compliance level:

 		RecurrenceRule rule1 = new RecurrenceRule("FREQ=WEEKLY;BYWEEKNO=1,2,3,4;BYDAY=SU", RfcMode.RFC2445_STRICT);
+		// -> will throw an InvalidRecurrenceRuleExceptionException because in RFC 2445 BYWEEKNO is only valid in
+		// combination with YEARLY rules

+		RecurrenceRule rule2 = new RecurrenceRule("FREQ=WEEKLY;BYWEEKNO=1,2,3,4;BYDAY=SU", RfcMode.RFC2445_LAX);
 		// -> will iterate Sunday in the first four weeks of the year

-		RecurrenceRule rule2 = new RecurrenceRule("FREQ=WEEKLY;BYWEEKNO=1,2,3,4;BYDAY=SU", RfcMode.RFC2445_LAX);
-		// -> will iterate Sunday in the first four weeks of the year (just like RfcMode.RFC2445_STRICT)

 		RecurrenceRule rule3 = new RecurrenceRule("FREQ=WEEKLY;BYWEEKNO=1,2,3,4;BYDAY=SU", RfcMode.RFC5545_STRICT);
 		// -> will throw an InvalidRecurrenceRuleExceptionException because in RFC 5545 BYWEEKNO is only valid in
-		// combination to YEARLY rules
+		// combination with YEARLY rules

 		RecurrenceRule rule4 = new RecurrenceRule("FREQ=WEEKLY;BYWEEKNO=1,2,3,4;BYDAY=SU", RfcMode.RFC5545_LAX);
-		// -> will iterate every Sunday of the year
+		// -> will iterate Sunday in the first four weeks of the year
-		// since BYWEEKNO is not valid in WEEKLY rules this part is just dropped and the rule left is "FREQ=WEEKLY;BYDAY=SU"

 		RecurrenceRule rule5 = new RecurrenceRule("BYWEEKNO=1,2,3,4;BYDAY=SU;FREQ=WEEKLY", RfcMode.RFC2445_STRICT);
 		// -> will throw an InvalidRecurrenceRuleExceptionException because in RFC 2445 the rule must start with "FREQ="

 		RecurrenceRule rule6 = new RecurrenceRule("FREQ=MONTHLY;BYMONTH=4;", RfcMode.RFC2445_STRICT);
 		// -> will throw an InvalidRecurrenceRuleExceptionException because the trailing ";" is invalid